erlang/otp/lib/ssh/doc/ssh_app.md

 ## Unicode support

-Unicode filenames are supported if the emulator and the underlying OS support it.
-See section DESCRIPTION in the `m:file` manual page in Kernel for information about this subject.
+Unicode filenames are supported if the emulator and the underlying OS supports it.
+See `m:file` manual page in Kernel for information about this subject.

 The shell and the cli both support unicode.

-## Rfcs
+## RFCs

-The following rfc:s are supported:
+The following RFCs are supported:

 - [RFC 4251](https://tools.ietf.org/html/rfc4251), The Secure Shell (SSH) Protocol Architecture.